-Having a business bank account frozen can be a scary experience.
+Having a business account frozen can be a scary experience.
 You may not have access to the money you need and you don't know if or when it will be returned.
-In this post, we'll show you how to unfreeze your business bank account and get back on track with your finances.
+In this post, we'll show you how to unfreeze your business account and get back on track with your finances.

 Check your credit score